CarterVoekel/data-visualization-portfolio/README.md

 ### 7. Ruffy.dog – Lightweight Consumer Data App

-A simple, public-facing dog breed reference built using a static dataset and a minimal React front end.
+A simple, public-facing dog safety reference tool built using a static dataset and a minimal React front end.
 The project was intentionally scoped to avoid overengineering and focus on shipping a usable product.

 **Use case**
-Provide a fast, searchable reference for dog breeds without ads, accounts, or backend infrastructure.
+Provide a fast, searchable reference for dog owners without ads, accounts, or backend infrastructure.

 **What it shows**
-- MVP scoping and execution discipline
+- Clear MVP scoping around a real consumer safety use case
-- Static data modeling (CSV-based)
+- Structured static data modeling for toxic vs safe classifications
-- Client-side search and filtering
+- Client-side search and filtering optimized for fast answers
-- Intentional handling of empty and failure states
+- Explicit empty and “not found” states to reduce user confusion
-- AI-assisted iteration without obscuring system behavior
+- AI-assisted iteration without obscuring logic or data provenance

 - **Tech:** Replit, ChatGPT, React, static CSV data, lightweight CSS
 - **Live site:** https://ruffy.dog